microsoft/FluidFramework/packages/test/test-version-utils/README.md

 | NewContainerRuntime | old    | old    |                   | old          |
 | NewDataRuntime      | old    | old    | old               |              |

+### Cross version combinations

+In addition to the layer version combinations seen above, this package also provides functions to generate variations intended to test all layers of the current release against the latest major public release.
+For example, at the time of writing, main is on version `2.0.0-internal.7.3.0`, so we would test `2.0.0-internal.7.3.0` against the latest public release `1.3.7` instead of the latest internal major release (`2.0.0-internal.6.4.0`).

 ### Mocha test setup with layer version combinations

 There are three compat `describe*` to generate different combinations, depending of the need of the tests